-• Upon successful completion of all 1st and 2nd semester subjects (48 credit points), you may exit with a Graduate Diploma.
-Example study pattern as follows:
+- Upon successful completion of all 1st and 2nd semester subjects (48 credit points), you may exit with a Graduate Diploma Arts Screen. - Upon successful completion of four subjects (24 credit points), you may exit with a Graduate Certificate Arts Screen.